henneberger/typekin/README.md

 ```

 ### `@Model`
-A class that defines the data model.
+An abstract class that defines the data model.
 All abstract methods will be recognized.
 Parameters:
 - `name`: The name of the class it will generate
 - `refName`: The name of the class it will generate for data model relationships